SublimeText/TrailingSpaces/README.md

 { "trailing_spaces_highlight_color": "" }
 ```

+*Beware*: this is not the same as disabling the highlighting (see below).
+With this setting, the plugin still
+runs when opening a file and live afterwards, you just won't see the trailing spaces highlighted.
+Most of the
+time, what you'll want is on-demand highlighting (again, see below).

 ### Disabling highlighting for large files

 Highlighting may be disabled for large files, for it may cause slowiness.
 The default threshold